microsoft/CsWinRT/README.md

 After a successful command-line build, the cswinrt.sln can be launched from the same command prompt, to inherit the necessary environment.

-**Note:**  By default, projection projects only generate source files for Release configurations, where cswinrt.exe can execute in seconds.
-To generate projection sources for Debug configurations, set the project property GenerateTestProjection to 'true'.
-In either case, existing projection sources under the "Generated Files" folder will still be compiled into the projection assembly.
-This configuration permits a faster inner loop in Visual Studio.

 ## Developer Guidance

 Please read the [usage](USAGE.md) and [repository structure](STRUCTURE.md) docs for a detailed breakdown.
 For additional documentation visit <http://aka.ms/cswinrt>.